 SEO is one of the channels that have changed significantly over the past years.
 Staying up-to-date with recent developments can be hard with this one.
 Due to for example the rise of mobile in that past years, factors that were unimportant a while ago are super important today.

 With SEO we need to differentiate between Content Optimization and Backend Optimization.
-Your website can have the best content and copy-writing on the planet: if it does not load on a mobile phone, you most definately won’t rank with it (and if you do, your audience will be super annoyed).
+Your website can have the best content and copy-writing on the planet: if it does not load on a mobile phone, you most definitely won’t rank with it (and if you do, your audience will be super annoyed).

 3.1.
 Content Optimization